 How is “infertility” defined?

-Arizona Associates for Women’s Health is experienced in helping women with a variety of fertility problems, from hormonal imbalance to blocked tubes and damaged internal structures.
+The providers of Steward Medical Group Women’s Health Associates are experienced in helping women with a variety of fertility problems, from hormonal imbalance to blocked tubes and damaged internal structures.
 Learn more about the options that may be available to you below.

 We’re having problems conceiving.
 When should we see a doctor?